minedai-digital/report/README.md

 2. Fill in the report details (inspector name, location, date, time)
 3. Add absence cases if any
 4. Click "Generate Report"
-5. Print the report or send data to Google Sheets
+5. Print the report, export as PDF, or send data to Google Sheets

 ## Keyboard Shortcuts